SoftUni-Internal/interactive-content/EN/03-Advanced-Function/00-Lesson-Intoduction.md

 **5. Error Handling**
 - How to handle unexpected results:
-   - Error handling
+   - error handling
-   - Types of errors
+   - types of errors
-   - Throwing exceptions
+   - throwing exceptions

 [/slide]